 Leveraging a Collaborative Culture- According to Michael Fullan, author of Coherence, a collaborative culture at schools builds knowledge and skill amongst teams while reinforcing a culture of growth and collaborative improvement.
 For this academic school year, we have been intentional in creating spaces for our grade level teams to engage in collaboration around the study of priority standards, math content and pedagogy.
 Our teachers get an opportunity to meet with grade level teams at least 3 times a week.
 Our teams are utilizing this time to engage in planning and designing clear learning outcomes and success criteria for lesson plans, analysis of student work to identify next steps and sharing best practices amongst each other.
 In addition, ACES is now in its fourth year of implementation of Collaborative Learning Rounds.
 During these rounds, school leaders, directors and teachers get an opportunity to visit all classrooms with a designated lens.
 The goal of the collaborative learning rounds is to be able to learn from each other, highlight best practices and identify next steps for the school to move towards positive student outcomes.
 A School-Wide Coaching Model is one way that ACES continues to leverage a collaborative culture.
 Beyond instructional strategies that support our best learning, Accelerated Charter Elementary School believes that supporting teachers to be their best enables students to learn their best and as such, we have shifted our practice to reflect a feedback-based model that supports all teachers through coaching, goal setting and weekly observations.
 Our coaching model is founded in the belief that teachers and administrators are all learners growing together to support high-leverage, evidence-based strategies and practices that will accelerate student learning.
 The coaching model begins with administrators who are regularly coached and participate in monthly professional development delivered by school directors and the chief executive officer.
 Using this professional development and coaching, administrators then observe and support teachers, participating in coplanning of lessons, modeling, coaching, and goal setting on a regular basis.
 Progress is documented and teachers receive immediate feedback.
-To support school-wide ownership of learning across departments, Collaborative Learning Rounds (CLR) are a practice Accelerated Charter Elementary School continues to utilize, where teachers, administrators, directors, and executive level employees work collaboratively to observe teachers, find patterns across classrooms, and determine next steps for teachers at the classroom level, and the school site as a whole through professional development.
-Site and District Professional Development Days (Mondays and select Pupil Free Days) are generally used to provide professional development that is centered around the CLR feedback.
-Additionally, Accelerated Charter Elementary School continues to support teachers through ongoing instructional coaching.
+To support school-wide ownership of learning across departments, Collaborative Learning Rounds (CLR) are a practice Accelerated Charter Elementary School continues to utilize, where teachers, administrators, directors, and executive level employees work collaboratively to observe teachers, find patterns across classrooms, and determine next steps for teachers at the classroom level, and the school site as a whole through professional development that is centered around the CLR feedback.
+Additionally, Accelerated Charter Elementary School continues to support teachers around the CLR feedback.
+Additionally, Accelerated Charter Elementary School continues to support teachers.